simoninireland/epydemic/doc/cookbook/population-powerlaw-cutoff.rst

 	    return self._generateFrom(N, self._makePowerlawWithCutoff(alpha, kappa))

 The ``_makePowerlawWithCutoff()`` method just transcribes the definition of the distribution from above, taking the distribution parameters :math:`\alpha` and :math:`\kappa` and returning a model function that, for any degree :math:`k`, returns the probability :math:`p_k` of encountering a node of that degree.

 The actual construction of the network is done in the ``_generateFrom()`` method using the configuration model, where we first build a list of :math:`N` node degrees by repeatedly drawing from the powerlaw-with-cutoff distribution.
 (Actually this function will construct a network with *any* desired degree distribution by defining an appropriate model function.)

 The ``_generate()`` method unpacks the order, exponent, and cutoff parameters and passes them to the methods that actually do the work.

 You can use this code to create human population models that you then pass to an experiment (an instance of :class:`Dynamics`) that runs the appropriate network process over the network.

 The limitations
 ---------------

 The reason for the lack of agreement on the structure of human contact networks is due to a detailed feature of the above formulation.
 If you're interested, read on....

 If you think about your own friends, two of them chosen at random are more likely to be friends of each other than are two people chosen from the population at large: there's a *conditional probability* at work that makes people with a mutual friend more likely to be friends of each other.
 This isn't always the case -- lots of people have largely disjoint sets of friends -- but in general the conditional probability is significantly higher than the general population probability.

-In a network, this phenomenon manifests itself as clusters in the network: groups of individuals who are more connected than you might expect to each other.
+In a network, this phenomenon manifests itself as clusters in the
+network: groups of individuals who are more connected than you might expect to each other.
 Often this manifests itself as triangles of three friends, or even larger clusters for family groups or school classes, where everyone is in contact with everyone else.

 The problem that arises is that the configuration model, which we use above to create the network from the degree probabilities, *almost never* generates these sorts of clusters.
 The networks it generates are referred to as *locally tree-like* and don't have triangles or higher-order clusters.
 (In fact they don't have cycles either, which are weaker than clusters.)

 This wouldn't matter except that clustering is now known to affect the spread of epidemic diseases through a population.
 In a clustered network, if a neighbour of a node becomes infected, then it can infect the node directly (as one would expect) *or* it can infect one of its other neighbours who *then* (because of clustering) infects the node -- and there might be multiple opportunities for this to happen in a large cluster.
 The net result is an epidemic that's larger and faster in the preesence of clustering: not radically different, but definitely observable.

-There is a substantial more recent literature on clustered networks that is essential for handling this problem: :ref:`Miller <M09>` is a good starting point.
-:ref:`Dobson <Dob20>` presents a method for creating networks that mimic physical distancing countermeasures to epidemics.
-Also see :ref:`Melnik <MHP11>` *et alia* for a discussion of why clustering often *doesn't* matter.
+There is a substantial more recent literature on clustered networks that is essential for handling this problem: Miller :cite:`MilllerClusteredPercolation` is a good starting point.
+Dobson :cite:`em` presents a method for creating networks that mimic physical distancing countermeasures to epidemics.
+Also see Melnik *et alia* :cite:`UnreasonableEffectiveness` for a discussion of why clustering often *doesn't* matter.